-Clarks – Concord Township Location: 41.650046, -81.241490 on SR 44 between Girdled Rd & Capital Pkwy Remnants: none known Description: Clarks sat along the Pittsburgh & Western Railroad (later bought by the B&O).
+Clarks – Concord Township Location: 41.650046, -81.241490 on SR 44 between Girdled Rd and Capital Pkwy Remnants: none known Description: Clarks sat along the Pittsburgh & Western Railroad (later bought by the B&O).
 It had a school (Condord Township No. 7) southwest of the GPS coordinates on the north side of Girdled Rd just west of Auburn Rd on land donated by the Woodruff family.

 Hampshire – Concord Township Post Office: 1842 – 1843 Location: unknown Description: It was listed in the 1843 A Table Of Post-Offices In Ohio, Arranged By Counties, Townships, And Towns as being 3 miles from Painesville.

-Heisley (Heisley Station) – City Of Mentor (formerly in Mentor Township) Location: 41.697267, -81.307327 on Heisley Rd at the railroad crossing between Hamilton Dr & Tyler Blvd Remnants: none known Description: Heisley had a train station on the Lake Shore & Michigan Southern Railway.
-These days, a business zone on the southeast side of the GPS coordinates called Heisley Road Commerce Park & residential subdivision to its northeast still use the former town’s name.
+Heisley (Heisley Station) – City of Mentor (formerly in Mentor Township) Location: 41.697267, -81.307327 on Heisley Rd at the railroad crossing between Hamilton Dr and Tyler Blvd Remnants: none known Description: Heisley had a train station on the Lake Shore & Michigan Southern Railway.
+These days, a business zone on the southeast side of the GPS coordinates called Heisley Road Commerce Park and a residential subdivision to its northeast still use the former town’s name.

-Hobarts Corners – City Of Kirtland (formerly in Kirtland Township) Location:41.583910, -81.369054 on US 6 at the intersection of Hobart Rd Remnants: none known Description: It was founded by Joshua Hobart (1809 – 1892) & Lucy (Heath) Hobart (1814 – 1893).
-They moved to Ohio from New Hampshire & had at least one child.
+Hobarts Corners – City of Kirtland (formerly in Kirtland Township) Location:41.583910, -81.369054 on US 6 at the intersection of Hobart Rd Remnants: none known Description: It was founded by Joshua Hobart (1809 – 1892) and Lucy (Heath) Hobart (1814 – 1893).
+They moved to Ohio from New Hampshire and had at least one child.
 The town had a school on the south side of US 6 just west of Hobart Rd.
-Joshua & Lucy were buried with relatives in Waite Hill Village Cemetery on Waite Hill Rd 3 miles north of the intersection.
+Joshua and Lucy were buried with relatives in Waite Hill Village Cemetery on Waite Hill Rd 3 miles north of the intersection.

-Judds Corners – Concord Township Location: 41.661620, -81.196514 on SR 608 (Concord Hambden Rd) at the intersection of Girdled Rd Remnants: none known Description: Its proprietors were Samuel Judd (1792 – 1875) & Marcia (Welton) Judd (1795 – 1872) who moved to Ohio from Connecticut & had a few children.
+Judds Corners – Concord Township Location: 41.661620, -81.196514 on SR 608 (Concord Hambden Rd) at the intersection of Girdled Rd Remnants: none known Description: Its proprietors were Samuel Judd (1792 – 1875) and Marcia (Welton) Judd (1795 – 1872) who moved to Ohio from Connecticut and had a few children.
 Samuel was the postmaster of the Concord office in 1852.
 They were buried with relatives in Welton Cemetery on Goodwin Rd in Burton, Geauga County.
-Justin N. Day (1812 – 1876) & Abigail (Briggs) Day (1816 – 1892) moved to Ohio from New York & owned a cabinet shop on the south side of Girdled Rd northeast of the GPS coordinates.
+Justin N. Day (1812 – 1876) and Abigail (Briggs) Day (1816 – 1892) moved to Ohio from New York and owned a cabinet shop on the south side of Girdled Rd northeast of the GPS coordinates.
 They were laid to rest with relatives in Evergreen Cemetery on Main St in Painesville.

-Kniffins Corners (Breakman) – Leroy Township Post Office: 1890 – 1901 Location:41.659667, -81.129540 on SR 86 (Painesville Warren Rd) at the intersection of Kniffen Rd Remnants: Brakeman (Peters) Cemetery on the north side of SR 86 between Kniffen Rd & Brakeman Rd, South Leroy Meeting House in the southwest corner of the intersection of SR 86 & Brakeman Rd, old houses & farm buildings in the area Description: Kniffins Corners & Proctor Corners are ghost towns within the current populated place of Breakman which is listed on Google Maps.
-We will try to get it all sorted out here as chronologically & cartographically as possible.
-South Leroy Meeting House, a Methodist church, was constructed from 1822 – 1832 by Henry Brakeman (1785 – 1869) from New York & his sons at what would become Breakman Corners at the intersection of SR 86 & Brakeman Rd.
+Kniffins Corners (Breakman) – Leroy Township Post Office: 1890 – 1901 Location:41.659667, -81.129540 on SR 86 (Painesville Warren Rd) at the intersection of Kniffen Rd Remnants: Brakeman (Peters) Cemetery on the north side of SR 86 between Kniffen Rd and Brakeman Rd, South Leroy Meeting House in the southwest corner of the intersection of SR 86 and Brakeman Rd, old houses and farm buildings in the area Description: Kniffins Corners and Proctor Corners are ghost towns within the current populated place of Breakman which is listed on Google Maps.
+We will try to get it all sorted out here as chronologically and cartographically as possible.
+South Leroy Meeting House, a Methodist church, was constructed from 1822 – 1832 by Henry Brakeman (1785 – 1869) from New York and his sons at what would become Breakman Corners at the intersection of SR 86 and Brakeman Rd.
 There were a couple of local blacksmiths in the mid-1800s.
-A grist & saw mill with a lumber yard was along Bates Creek at what would later become Proctor Corners at the intersection of SR 86 & Leroy Thompson Rd (County Hwy 203).
-They were owned by Otis A. Warner Sr. (1800 – 1885) & employed many residents.
-Hill House (Hillhouse) post office was originally at Kniffins Corners & moved to Leroy Center.
-In the mid-1800s to early-1900s, there were 2 local schools along SR 86, Leroy Township No. 1 at Breakman Corners & Leroy Township No. 7 at Proctor Corners.
-Sometime prior to publication of the 1898 county atlas, the Kniffin family moved to the area with brother & sister George W. Kniffin (born c.
-1855) & Allie B. Kniffin (born c.
+A grist mill and saw mill with a lumber yard was along Bates Creek at what would later become Proctor Corners at the intersection of SR 86 and Leroy Thompson Rd (County Hwy 203).
+They were owned by Otis A. Warner Sr. (1800 – 1885) and employed many residents.
+Hill House (Hillhouse) post office was originally at Kniffins Corners and moved to Leroy Center.
+In the mid-1800s to early 1900s, there were 2 local schools along SR 86, Leroy Township No. 1 at Breakman Corners and Leroy Township No. 7 at Proctor Corners.
+Sometime prior to publication of the 1898 county atlas, the Kniffin family moved to the area with brother and sister George W. Kniffin (born c.
+1855) and Allie B. Kniffin (born c.
 1860) owning around a combined 200 acres of land on the north side of SR 86 at the GPS coordinates.
-During that time period, Breakman Corners was was still centered around the intersection of SR 86 & Brakeman Rd.
+During that time period, Breakman Corners was was still centered around the intersection of SR 86 and Brakeman Rd.
 It had a post office from 1890 – 1901.
 Most of the Warner farm was bought by Edward Proctor (1841 – 1916), turning that area into Proctor Corners before 1900.
-Breakman ended up absorbing both Kiffins & Proctor while its center shifted further east in the mid-1900s.
-South Leroy Meeting House was added to the National Register Of Historic Places in 1979.
-A restoration consisting of new siding & a fresh coat of paint began in 2015 & has since been completed.
-Henry Brakeman & Otis Warner Sr. were buried with relatives in Brakeman (Peters) Cemetery.
-Edward Proctor was laid to rest with relatives in Maple Grove Cemetery about 4 & 3/4 miles northeast of the GPS coordinates on the south side of Leroy Thompson Rd in Thompson Township, Geauga County.
-The burial locations of George & Allie Kniffin are unknown.
-Their family surname was spelled as Kniffen in some branches & in certain historical records.
+Breakman ended up absorbing both Kiffins and Proctor while its center shifted further east in the mid-1900s.
+South Leroy Meeting House was added to the National Register of Historic Places in 1979.
+A restoration consisting of new siding and a fresh coat of paint began in 2015 and has since been completed.
+Henry Brakeman and Otis Warner Sr. were buried with relatives in Brakeman (Peters) Cemetery.
+Edward Proctor was laid to rest with relatives in Maple Grove Cemetery about 4 3/4 miles northeast of the GPS coordinates on the south side of Leroy Thompson Rd in Thompson Township, Geauga County.
+The burial locations of George and Allie Kniffin are unknown.
+Their family surname was spelled as Kniffen in some branches and in certain historical records.

 New Market (Skinner’s Landing) – Painesville Township Location: 41.740973, -81.260103

-Pease Mill – Concord Township Location: 41.668845, -81.183901 on Girdled Rd at the intersection of Cascade Rd along Big Creek Remnants: none known Description: It was founded in 1852 by David Pease (1815 – 1890) from Massachusetts & Lucy (Dean) Pease (1817 – 1857) from Rock River, OH.
-David built a mill on Big Creek for turning wood to make furniture & small wares, selling items at fairs & expos in local towns & big cities to increase its profit.
-He also planted a maple & walnut grove in Pease Hollow to replenish the trees he used.
+Pease Mill – Concord Township Location: 41.668845, -81.183901 on Girdled Rd at the intersection of Cascade Rd along Big Creek Remnants: none known Description: It was founded in 1852 by David Pease (1815 – 1890) from Massachusetts and Lucy (Dean) Pease (1817 – 1857).
+David built a mill on Big Creek for turning wood to make furniture and small wares, selling items at fairs and expos in local towns and big cities to increase its profit.
+He also planted a maple and walnut grove in Pease Hollow to replenish the trees he used.
 The mill collapsed due to heavy snows in 1963.
-David remarried after his first wife passed away & was buried with relatives in Evergreen Cemetery on Main St in Painesville.
+David remarried after his first wife passed away and was buried with relatives in Evergreen Cemetery on Main St in Painesville.

-Rush Road – City Of Willowick (formerly in Willoughby Township) Location: 41.621437, -81.457893 on E 305th St (formerly Rush Rd) at the railroad crossing between US 20 (Euclid Ave) & N Marginal Dr Remnants: none known Description: The town was on the Lake Shore & Michigan Southern Railway & was named after the family of Richard Rush (1847 – 1919) & Ella (Gould) Rush (1857 – 1949) who owned land on Rush Rd & had a few children.
+Rush Road – City of Willowick (formerly in Willoughby Township) Location: 41.621437, -81.457893 on E 305th St (formerly Rush Rd) at the railroad crossing between US 20 (Euclid Ave) and N Marginal Dr Remnants: none known Description: The town was on the Lake Shore & Michigan Southern Railway and was named after the family of Richard Rush (1847 – 1919) and Ella (Gould) Rush (1857 – 1949) who owned land on Rush Rd and had a few children.
 They were buried with relatives in S.O.M.
 Road Cemetery in Willoughby Hills.

-Worden – City Of Wickliffe (formerly in Willoughby Township) Location: 41.621324, -81.475000 on Worden Rd at the intersection of Elgin Rd Remnants: none known Description: The town was founded by Noah Worden (1778 – 1864) from Connecticut who moved to Ohio in 1809.
-He had 7 children & remarried after his first wife passed away.
-It was a farming town & had a school in the mid 1800s.
+Worden – City of Wickliffe (formerly in Willoughby Township) Location: 41.621324, -81.475000 on Worden Rd at the intersection of Elgin Rd Remnants: none known Description: The town was founded by Noah Worden (1778 – 1864) from Connecticut who moved to Ohio in 1809.
+He had 7 children and remarried after his first wife passed away.
+It was a farming town and had a school in the mid-1800s.
 Noah was buried with relatives in Willoughby Village Cemetery on Sharpe Ave.